-Ireland is magical and mysterious, an ancient place of fairy hills and holy wells, friendly pubs and pints of Guinness, green countrysides and wild coastal tides.
+Ireland is magical and mysterious, an ancient place of fairy hills and holy wells, friendly pubs and pints of Guinness, green countryside and wild coastal tides.
+Irish you were here is what Anne Driscoll says.

 At least 7 million people visit Ireland every year and in 2013, award-winning journalist Anne Driscoll was one of them.
 She was a stranger, alone in Dublin for a year when she arrived as a US Fulbright Scholar to teach law students at the Irish Innocence Project at Griffith College how to investigate wrongful convictions.
 She had no friends, no home, no phone, no car.